 |---|---|

-| Founder | Benjamin de Loenen |
+| Founder | Benjamin De Loenen |

 | Legal status | Non-profit organization |

-| Focus | Research and advocacy on psychoactive plants (psychedelics, cannabis) and drug and substance use-related policies advocacy. |
+| Focus | Research and policy issues related to psychoactive plants and traditional medicines |

 | Location |